jColeChanged/postal/README.md

 Not every chat service supports the sending of messages to users who are offline.
 Postal is a bot plugin designed to solve this problem.
 Though the core classes could be made to work with other C++ based chat bots, this implementation in particular is written as a module for the CamFrog Chatbot.

+# Dependencies

+tinyxml is being used to persist data.

 # How Can I try it?

 You can build the project by entering ``make`` in the same directory as the makefile.
 If ``#define CONSOLEMAIL_APP`` has been defined in the source then this should result in a command line version of the application.